-Setting Description data-dir dir The location of trusted storage (default is /var/opt/flexnetls/producer_name).
-This overrides the server.trustedStorageDir value in the producer-settings.xml. user user_name The user name under which the service runs (default is flexnet1s). group group_name The group name under which the service runs (default is flexnetls). java_home path The path for JDK or JRE installation that the license server should use. or jre_home path By default, the license server uses the value of your JAVA_HOME or JRE_HOME system environment variable, whichever is defined on your device, to determine the Java installation location.
+Setting Description user user_name The user name under which the service runs (default is flexnetls). group group_name The group name under which the service runs (default is flexnetls). java_home path or The path for JDK or JRE installation that the license server should use. or jre_home path By default, the license server uses the value of your JAVA_HOME or JRE_HOME system environment variable, whichever is defined on your device, to determine the Java installation location.
 However, if you want the license server to use different Java installation on your system, provide the explicit path for the installation as either the java_home or jre_home value.
-(This override pertains to the license server only; your device in general continues to use the Java installation defined by the system environment variable.) update either setting us configuration.yaml file igs-"port" and "logging-threshold"-do not exist in the .conf file.
-However, if you sing the command-line option, the new value is captured in the local-during its creation and is subsequently used by the license server service.
-If neither service uses the default value (or the value specified in producer-settings.xml) for the update either setting us configuration.yaml file setting is updated, the s sing the command-line option, the new value is captured in the local- during its creation and is subsequently used by the license server service.
-If neither update either setting us configuration.yaml file setting is updated, the s setting. sing the command-line option, the new value is captured in the local- during its creation and is subsequently used by the license server service.
-If neither service uses the default value (or the value specified in producer-settings.xml) for the update either setting us configuration.yaml file setting is updated, the s setting. sing the command-line option, the new value is captured in the local- during its creation and is subsequently used by the license server service.
-If neither service uses the default value (or the value specified in producer-settings.xml) for the The listening port used by the license server service (default is 7070).
+(This override pertains to the license server only; your device in general continues to use the Java installation defined by the system environment variable.) update either setting using configuration.yaml file d rs-"port" and "logging-threshold"-do not exist in the .conf file.
+However, if you not the command-line option, the new value is captured in the local-luring its creation and is subsequently used by the license server service.
+If neither ervice uses the default value (or the value specified in producer-settings.xml) for the port port The listening port used by the license server service (default is 7070).
 If the machine on which the license server is running uses multiple network interfaces, you can use theport option to specify the interface that you want the license server to use.
-Simply include the IP address for the interface in square update either setting us configuration.yaml file setting is updated, the s setting. sing the command-line option, the new value is captured in the local-during its creation and is subsequently used by the license server service.
-If neither service uses the default value (or the value specified in producer-settings.xml) for the The listening port used by the license server service (default is 7070).
-If the machine on which the license server is running uses multiple network interfaces, you can use theport option to specify the interface that you want the license server to use.
-Simply include the IP address for the interface in square brackets, as shown in this example: update either setting us configuration.yaml file setting is updated, the setting. port port logging-threshold sing the command-line option, the new value is captured in the local- during its creation and is subsequently used by the license server service.
-If neither service uses the default value (or the value specified in producer-settings.xml) for the The listening port used by the license server service (default is 7070).
-If the machine on which the license server is running uses multiple network interfaces, you can use theport option to specify the interface that you want the license server to use.
-Simply include the IP address for the interface in square brackets, as shown in this example: port [127.0.0.1].1443 The lowest level of log-message granularity to record-FATAL, ERROR, WARN, INFO, LICENSING, POLICY, or DEBUG.
+Simply include the IP address for the interface in square brackets, as shown in this example: port [127.0.0.1].1443 logging-threshold level The lowest level of log-message granularity to record-FATAL, ERROR, WARN, INFO, LICENSING, POLICY, or DEBUG.
 For example, if FATAL is set, only messages about fatal events are recorded.
-However, if WARN is set, fatal-event, error, and warning
+However, if WARN is set, fatal-event, error, and warning messages are recorded.
+(Default is INFO.)
+The POLICY threshold records information about the checkout process when feature selectors are used to filter features.
+For more information about logging levels, see section Logging Policies in Reference: License Server Policy Settings.